 }

 All if expressions start with the keyword if, which is followed by a condition.
-In this case, our condition is checking if our variable binding number has a value that is less than 5.
-The block of code we want to execute if the condition is true goes immediately after the condition, inside curly braces.
+In this case, the condition checks whether or not the variable number has a value less than 5.
+The block of code we want to execute if the condition is true is placed immediately after the condition inside curly braces.
 These blocks are sometimes called arms.
-We can optionally also include an else expression, which we have chosen to do here.
-This gives the program an alternative block of code to execute should the condition evaluate to false.
-If you don’t give an else expression and the condition is false, the program will just skip the if block and move on to the next bit of code.
+Optionally, you can also include an else expression, as was done here, to give the program an alternative block of code to execute should the condition evaluate to false.
+If you don’t provide an else expression and the condition is false, the program will just skip the if block and move on to the next bit of code.

-Try running this code, and you should see output like this:
+Try running this code; you should see the following output:

 $ cargo run